 Staghorn ferns are remarkable plants.
-They can be kept small, but if allowed to they will get genuinely huge and imposing.
+They can be kept small, but if allowed to, they will get genuinely huge and imposing.
 No matter their size, their interesting shape, which is made up of two distinctly different types of fronds, makes for a stunning conversation piece.
-But for all their good points, staghorn ferns can be a little tricky to grow.
+For all their good points, though, staghorn ferns can be a little tricky to grow.
 Getting enough light for a staghorn fern to grow properly is very important.
 Keep reading to learn more about staghorn fern light requirements.

 How Much Light Does a Staghorn Fern Need?